Archangelectra/embedded_ai/final project/README.md

 # RUN INSTRUCTIONS

 - First, activate the environment under env folder provided in the repository (venv method, source bin/activate), or activate an environment containing tensorflow and opencv.
+Also, be sure to download the dataset, and extract it to the data folder.
+If no data folder is present, create one in the final project directory.
+Due to filesize limitations I was not able to package it directly.
+The dataset can be found at http://shuoyang1213.me/WIDERFACE/, and you will need WIDER_train, WIDER_val, and wider_face_split.
 - Second, set your active directory to src.
 If you do not do this, the code will not run.
 - Due to github file sizes, I am unable to upload the models myself.
 Therefore, it is necessary to generate them yourself.
 Run train.py, which will create modeltuned.keras, which is necessary for running.
 Let training complete
 - At this point, you can run runner.py, which utilizes inference.py.
 Due to some weird bounding errors that I didn't have time to fix, it fails to track out to the edges, but otherwise should work perfectly!